 "I'll go," Deborah said, "but you will receive no honor for the battle.
 A woman will defeat Sisera."
-So Deborah, Barak, and the army went to Mount Tabor.
+So Deborah, Bar- ak, and the army went to Mount Tabor.
 Sisera took his chariots and his army to fight against Israel.

 "Go, Barak!" said Deborah.
 "God will help you defeat Sisera today."
-Barak and his army moved down the mountain toward Sisera and his army.
-The Lord made Sisera and his army very confused.
+Barak and his army moved down the mountain toward Sisera and his army very confused.
 Sisera ran away.
 Barak and his men defeated Sisera's army, but Sisera escaped.
 A woman named Jael let Sisera hide in her tent, but God used her to defeat Sisera.